vruusmann/blog/_posts/2016-02-05-tidying_adaboost_pmml.md

 It follows that AdaBoost PMML documents have no practical need for `ScoreDistribution` elements.
 The main argument against preserving existing elements is the drain on runtime resources.
 Grepping shows that `ScoreDistribution` elements outnumber `Node` elements two-to-one, which makes it the most numerous element type.
 This ratio keeps deteriorating when moving from binary-classification problems to multi-class classification problems.

-The `pmml-rattle` module of the JPMML-Evaluator library provides Visitor class `org.jpmml.rattle.ScoreDistributionCleaner`, which cleans `Node` elements by nullifying the value of the `recordCount` attribute and removing all `ScoreDistribution` child elements.
+The `pmml-rattle` module of the JPMML-Evaluator library provides the `org.jpmml.rattle.ScoreDistributionCleaner` Visitor class, which cleans `Node` elements by nullifying the value of the `recordCount` attribute and removing all `ScoreDistribution` child elements.

 Before transformation: